2016 Tax Provisions for Individuals: A Review

-In 2015 taxpayers in the lower tax brackets (10 and 15 percent) pay zero percent on long-term capital gains.
-For taxpayers in the middle four tax brackets the rate is 15 percent and for taxpayers whose income is above $413,200 ($464,850 married filing jointly), the rate for both capital gains and dividends is capped at 20 percent.
+In 2016, taxpayers in the lower tax brackets (10 and 15 percent) pay zero percent on long-term capital gains and qualified dividends.
+For taxpayers in the middle four tax brackets the rate is 15 percent and for taxpayers whose income is above $415,050 ($466,950 married filing jointly), the rate on both long-term capital gains and qualified dividends is capped at 20 percent.

 Child and Dependent Care Credit

-The child and dependent care tax credit was permanently extended for taxable years starting in 2013.
-If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) in order to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses.
+If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or someone incapable of self-care) in order to work or look for work, you may qualify for a credit of up to $1,050 (or 35 percent of $3,000) of eligible expenses.

 For two or more qualifying dependents, you can claim up to 35 percent of $6,000 (or $2,100) of eligible expenses.
 For higher income earners the credit percentage is reduced, but not below 20 percent, regardless of the amount of adjusted gross income.

 For tax year 2016, the child tax credit is $1,000.
 A portion of the credit may be refundable, which means that you can claim the amount you are owed, even if you have no tax liability for the year.
 The credit is phased out for those with higher incomes.